Home Lemtrada Lawsuits

 Stroke and dissection injuries reported to the FDA occurred within three days of taking Lemtrada.

-A June 2019 search of the FDA Adverse Events Reporting System (FAERS) Public Dashboard showed nine cases of ischemic and hemorrhagic stroke reported between 2017 and March 31, 2019.
-The FDA also received seven reports of artery dissection, carotid artery dissection and vertebral artery dissection.
-Two cases were fatal.
-Six people were hospitalized, and two were disabled.
+As of March 2024, the FDA Adverse Events Reporting System (FAERS) Public Dashboard showed 13 cases of strokes among people taking Lemtrada reported since 2017.
+The FDA also received seven reports of artery dissection, carotid aortic dissection and vertebral artery dissection.
+At least two cases were fatal.

 Accusations Against Sanofi Genzyme